toddbranch/ECE382/notes/L4/index.md

 - Converting to Machine Code
 - CompEx1 Intro

-## Admin

-- Video
-- Collect HW at end

-Alright, give me a little feedback.
-How's everybody feeling so far?
-Feeling like you're keeping up?
-Everyone in this class is guinea pigs - particularly M4.
-M4 always gets the rough first cut.
-I wrote all these lessons in the lab in the summer, unsure how they'd work in the classroom.
-But the general goal is to firehose you early on - expose you to code early, make you ask questions, maybe get you a little nervous, etc - learn the basics quick so we can do some cool stuff.
-Then throttle back and make you understand the stuff you've seen a little more.

 So today should be a lesson that explains a few of the things you've seen but didn't understand.